 In our case, we speculated that the superior part of membranous septum was punctured inadvertently, and a Gerbode-like defect with flow from the LV to the RA was made.
-It is predictable that if intracardiac echocardiography available was in our electrophysiology laboratory, this complication could be avoided.
-Our case, with 18-month follow-up, highlights the conservative approach in asymptomatic patients with this complication.
+It is predictable that if intracardiac echocardiography available was electrophysiology laboratory, this complication could be avoided.
+Our case, with 18-month follow-up, highlights conservative approach asymptomatic patients with this complication.